AlphaGaming7780/Thunderdome/README.md

 ## Documentation
 It is possible to customize the game mode with the [ConVars](https://r2northstar.gitbook.io/r2northstar-wiki/hosting-a-server-with-northstar/dedicated-server#convars) and [PlaylitsVars](https://r2northstar.gitbook.io/r2northstar-wiki/hosting-a-server-with-northstar/dedicated-server#playlist-overrides) of the mod, see the [Northstar documentation](https://r2northstar.gitbook.io/r2northstar-wiki/hosting-a-server-with-northstar/dedicated-server)

-If the vars start with `BR_`, it mean that variable are only used for all Battle Royale game mode except the Lobby,

-If the vars start with `BR_SOLO_`, it mean that variable are only used for solo Battle Royale game mode,
+if the ConVars start with `TBR_`, it mean that variable are used in both lobby and Battle Royale game mode.

-if the vars start with `BR_SQUAD`, it mean that variable are only used for the squad Battle Royale game mode (Duo/Trio/Squad) (Not implemented yet)
+If the PlaylistVar start with `BR_`, it mean that variable are only used for the Battle Royale game mode except the Lobby,

-if the vars start with `BR_LOBBY_`, it mean that variable are only used for the Lobby Battle Royale game mode,
+if the PlaylistVar start with `BR_LOBBY_`, it mean that variable are only used for the Lobby Battle Royale game mode,

 and if they start with nothing before, it mean that variable are used for both game mode.